Here's How Your Trade Darden Restaurants Inc. (DRI) Aggressively Right Now

 DRI’s Market Performance

-DRI stocks went down by -0.42% for the week, with a monthly jump of 6.34% and a quarterly performance of -0.61%, while its annual performance rate touched 86.33%.
-The volatility ratio for the week stands at 3.24% while the volatility levels for the past 30 days are set at 2.62% for Darden Restaurants Inc..
-The simple moving average for the period of the last 20 days is -0.22% for DRI stocks with a simple moving average of 12.75% for the last 200 days.
+DRI stocks went up by 5.39% for the week, with a monthly jump of 3.75% and a quarterly performance of 4.80%, while its annual performance rate touched 95.77%.
+The volatility ratio for the week stands at 2.22% while the volatility levels for the past 30 days are set at 2.54% for Darden Restaurants Inc..
+The simple moving average for the period of the last 20 days is 2.86% for DRI stocks with a simple moving average of 16.32% for the last 200 days.

 Analysts’ Opinion of DRI